 How might the climate challenge impact your investment company over the coming ten years?
 The past decade has, undoubtedly, been transformational.
 With the coronavirus call to arms, the next decade looks set to be even more so.
 Rosemary Boot and Robert Jennings, members of Chapter Zero and investment company non-executive directors share their views.

-With the financial industry reflecting wider society, it is a point not lost on the investment company industry.
+With the financial industry reflecting wider society, it is a point not lost on the investment company industry that the past decade has been transformational.
 As the generational transfer of wealth begins, the ESG revolution is taking firm hold, led by climate change concerns.

 Over recent years investors have poured money into stocks and portfolios with an ESG focus.
 More than 500 ESG funds were launched last year alone.
 Investors are also asking more searching questions about how portfolios behave and are being actively managed.
 It is a theme that cannot be ignored.

 The trend is creating an alphabet soup of acronyms to describe different forms of ESG disclosure.
 Not surprisingly, many companies, asset managers and academics are left scratching their heads.
 With whole business models challenged by a low carbon transition, the subject is becoming a boardroom issue for businesses of all shapes and sizes.